Tania Zaetta: Bollywood

 Her first step into the Bollywood limelight was in Bunty Aur Babli in 2005, before winning a support role in Salaam Namaste which was shot in Melbourne, Australia later that same year.

 Dil Apna Punjabi gave Zaetta the chance to work with Harbhajan Mann in 2006.

 Zaetta's fourth film Mr. White Mr. Black was released worldwide in 2008.
 The character saw her as a Charlie's Angels-style action girl in pursuit of stolen diamonds while being chased by criminals.
 This required her to learn fight sequences and perform wire work to display flying somersaults and mid-air kickboxing manoeuvres.

 Health & Fitness

-Zaetta has released an online program aimed at building a better body through Pilates training.
+Zaetta has released an online program aimed at building a better body through Pilates training, and authored the book Trim & Tone with Tania in 2015.

 Charity, Peace for the Children

 Zaetta co-founded a charity, Peace for the Children, with Grant Hilton.
 The Office of Fair Trading launched an investigation in March 2011 after it was revealed 'Peace for the Children' was not a registered charity, and audit of the charity by 'IPS Audit' showed it had directed less than a quarter of its income towards charitable projects, with the majority of the donations being used to cover costs.
 On 7 June Tania was cleared of the allegations she collected donations through her unregistered charity, Peace for the Children.